Tamirrrr/crm-mock/README.md

 - Restructure the components to be more reusable and maintainable
 - Use an SSR framework like Next.js to improve SEO and performance
 - Add loading screens and skeletons to improve the user experience
+- Table pagination and sorting for the customers table and other tables.

 ### Infrastructure
 - Improve current dockerfiles as they are not production ready